 Once planning approval is secured, we can commission great builders to translate the design into reality, and who are capable of solving problems that may occur once started on site.

-The key is a whole team that works well together, that are enthusiastic, able and experienced.
+The key is a whole team who work well together, are enthusiastic, able and experienced.

 At what stage should a homeowner approach an architect?

 As soon as you feel you know what you would like to achieve.
 It’s best to consult an architect before the planning stage, as we have an eye for practicality as well as design.
 An understanding of engineering is critical for elements such as head heights, light and accessibility.
 For example rooms can be combined with a supporting beam, but if the combined rooms are large, the beam required can be so low it won’t work.
 The initial design phase is the most important and can make the most difference to a project, before pursuing the required permissions and full details.